 - Cooking tools, like knives, spatulas, tongs, storage containers, microwavable containers, brushes, ladles and serving spoons

 - Food service items, like silverware, plates, napkins, glasses, placemats and tablecloths, paper products, including napkins, paper towels and toilet paper

 - Bar tools, like glasses, napkins, swizzle sticks, shot glasses, containers for fruit and other garnishes, mixers, equipment to wash and manage glassware behind the bar, shelving for liquor, taps and keg space.

 Point of sale system (POS)

-- A high-quality restaurant point of sale (POS) system that can handle the needs of your business, like ringing in food, customizing orders, splitting checks and processing a variety of payment types.
+- A high-quality restaurant point of sale (POS) system that can handle the needs of your business, like ringing in food, customizing orders, splitting checks and processing a variety of payment types while providing you with actionable insights that help you optimize your business.
 Consider modern upgrades to traditional point of sale systems, like iPad POS options that can improve the customer experience and expedite food service

 Front-of-house furnishings and more

 - Front of the house furniture, like tables, chairs, booths, bar furniture and a host stand.
 Be sure to measure your space to maximize capacity without breaking any local ordinances or fire codes.

 - Decor, like paint, wallpaper, carpeting and window treatments